Statutory notices issued by the RDC

 • the notice

-• a draft of the notice that formed the basis of the team’s recommendation to the RDC or executive decision maker and a formal list of documents
+• a draft of the notice that formed the basis of the Enforcement team’s recommendation to the RDC or executive decision maker and a formal list of documents

-• other correspondence and key materials relied on to support the recommendation
+• any other correspondence and key materials

 Getting help with a warning notice

 If the notice has been issued by the RDC, you can ask the Decision-Making Committees Secretariat (DMC Secretariat) for help in understanding the rights referred to in the notice and for more information about the procedure.
+Please note that the DMC Secretariat cannot give you legal advice.

 You may wish to take legal or other professional advice (for example from a compliance consultant) about your situation.